jacobrayschwartz/website/user/pages/01.home/home.md

 ## Hello there!

-I'm Jacob, and it's about time I got this website up and going.

-I'll be writing about a lot of things.
-Programming, church, worship, cooking and who knows what else.
+I'm Jacob, I work for Thermo Fisher Scientific as a Software Engineer.
+This is my personal space to write about programming, church, worship, cooking and who knows what else.

 <hr/>